-Social Security Spouse Benefits for American expats with a Foreign Spouse
+Social Security Spousal Benefits for American expats with a Foreign Spouse

 If a US citizen or green card holder does not live in the USA, can an American expat living abroad still receive social security benefits?